 Following my recent visit to the catacombs under South London’s West Norwood cemetery, it seemed sensible to pay a visit to their counterparts in central London yesterday when they were opened for tours as part of the annual open day.

 Brompton Cemetery was designed by Benjamin Baud and has at its centre a domed chapel at it southern end, reached by long colonnades, and flanked by catacombs.
-The cemetery was designed to give the feel of a large open air cathedral, and has a central nave which runs from Old Brompton Road towards the central colonnade and chapel.
+The cemetery was designed to give the feel of a large open-air cathedral, and has a central nave that runs from Old Brompton Road towards the central colonnade and chapel.

 As with most of the Victorian cemeteries, the grandest and most expensive memorials are next to the main road, where they can show off their wealth.
 The further away from the main avenue you get, the plainer and smaller the memorials become.
 Although there are the odd exceptions.